susestudio/studio-help/200_create/213_howto/101_general-howtos.md

 # General howtos

 In this section we explain howtos that are not specific to any template or target but to all of them.
 You'll see that most of them are related to firstboot scripts.

-## Note to the general howtos

-* In this section we explain howtos that are not specific to any template or target but to all of them.
-* You'll see that most of them are related to firstboot scripts.
+* This will become a table of contents (this text will be scraped).
+{:toc}

 ## How to uncompress/extract downloaded appliances